Syrian Forces Regain Territory, Halt Rebel Advance In Hama Amid Heavy Fighting

 The Syrian Observatory for Human Rights, a Britain-based war monitor, confirmed that government forces have dispatched significant reinforcements in recent hours.

-Since early Sunday morning, warplanes have conducted a series of airstrikes targeting areas around Mork, Khan Sheikhoun, Kafr Nabl, Hazarin, and Tal Kokba in the northwestern province of Idlib and northern Hama areas recently seized by the HTS.
+Since early yesterday morning, warplanes have conducted a series of airstrikes targeting areas around Mork, Khan Sheikhoun, Kafr Nabl, Hazarin, and Tal Kokba, in the north-western province of Idlib, and northern Hama areas recently seized by the HTS.
 There were no immediate reports of casualties.

 According to the Observatory, the intensive airstrikes have halted the advance of rebel factions in the Hama countryside.

-The militant group HTS and allied opposition factions Saturday advanced in Hama in central Syria and took control of numerous towns and villages in the northern part of the province.
+The militant group HTS and allied opposition factions, Saturday advanced in Hama and took control of numerous towns and villages, in the northern part of the province.– NNN-SANA

 Legal Disclaimer: